netopiapayments/sample-app-js/README.md

     npm install
    ```

-3. Create a `.env` file in the root directory
+3. Create a `.env` file in the root directory and fill in the required configuration data

    ```bash
     cp .env.sample .env